Alfredo Morelos: 2024 Season

+2025 Season

+On 29 January 2025, Morelos completed another loan move back to Atlético Nacional until the end of the 2025 season with the Colombian club having the option to buy for £2.5 million.
+Three days later he made his first start of the season during a 1–0 away victory over La Equidad a game in which five players were sent off.
+On 7 February 2025, he was part of the squad that won the 2025 Superliga Colombiana after playing 70 minutes of the second leg as Atlético Nacional defeated Atlético Bucaramanga 4–3 in a penalty shoot-out after the teams drew 1–1 on aggregate.
+On 10 February 2025, he scored his first goal of the season when he converted a penalty during a 3–0 victory over Deportivo Pereira.
+On 23 February 2025, he scored his first goal from open play in a 3-2 defeat to Alianza.
+On 10 March 2025, Morelos scored the only goal on the stroke of half time as Atlético defeated América de Cali 1–0 in the Apertura league phase.
+On 20 March, he scored in a 4–3 victory over Deportes Tolima.
+Three days later he received his first red card since leaving Rangers in the 90th–minute of the El Clásico Paisa during a 1–1 draw for pushing over an opponent.

+On 4th April 2025, Morelos made his Copa Libertadores debut and scored his first goal in the competition during a 3–0 victory over Uruguayan side Club Nacional de Football in the group stage of the tournament.

 International career

 Youth

 Morelos was called up by the Colombia under-17 team for the first time in July 2012 and made his under-17 debut in a 1–1 draw against Paraguay on 2 April 2013.
 He went on to make four appearances for the under-17 side.
 In September 2014, Morelos was called up by the Colombia under-20 team for the first time and made his under-20 debut on 16 January 2015, in a 1–0 win against Uruguay.
 Morelos was in the Colombia squad when they finished runner's-up in the 2015 South American Youth Football Championship.
 He played six games in total for the under-20 team.